-As of late-2024, the Argentine government confirmed over 10.1 million cases of COVID-19, resulting in over 130,867 deaths.
-Notably, some 84% of Argentines had received at least two doses of a vaccine against COVID-19, and 77% had received a booster or additional dose.
+As of mid-2023, the Argentine government confirmed over 10 million cases of COVID-19, resulting in over 130,000 deaths.
+Notably, some 84% of Argentines had received at least two doses of a vaccine against COVID-19, and 68% had received a booster or additional dose.
 To prevent the overburdening of the healthcare system at the onset of the COVID-19 pandemic, Argentina implemented some of the world's strictest and longest quarantine measures in 2020, lasting some 6 months and heavily restricting non-emergency travel in the country (see p.
 15 of History and Myth).